 |This is Jerry as he wants us to see him.|

 As for Buddy Love, I think he is more Frank Sinatra than Dean Martin.
 But above all, he is young John Travolta (of a dozen years later).
 I actually think that Travolta might have copied some of his mannerisms from this film - stud muffin tough guy mixed with an endearing edge of goofiness and pathos that draws the girls in like catnip.
 The way Buddy Love looks down sometimes when he thinks he's being shamed - pure Travolta.
 Or, Travolta is pure Buddy Love.
 Though Buddy dressed a whole lot nicer.

 |Ah, Stella Stevens, we all feel a bit like Kelp when faced with such loveliness....|

 The supporting players are terrific.
 Kathleen Freeman has one scene, at the prom, where she can't keep a straight face at Jerry's "Professor" antics that is a riot.
 And the Dean, played by Del Moore, gets his moment as "Hamlet."
 And let's not forget Les Brown and his Band of Renown thrown into the mix, along with a very young Henry Gibson and Howard Morris along for the ride.

 |"Buddy" leading a band - wow, what an acting stretch here, huh?|

-Truly a delight.
-One of the best aspects is looking at Buddy Love and realizing how different our view of male attractiveness is today.
-But, not female attractiveness.
+"The Nutty Professor" truly is a delight.
+One of the best aspects is looking at Buddy Love and realizing how different our view of male attractiveness is today - but not female attractiveness.
 Did I mention that the beautiful Stella Stevens makes the whole thing work?
 I haven't seen that many adoring gazes since Nancy Reagan was First Lady.
-Watch this when you get the chance.
+Forget the remake, watch this when you get the chance.